javierpb275/movie-app/README.md

 In this page we show all the details of an specific movie that we get from our api using the id that we get from the url of the page.
 In this page we display the MovieDetailsCardComponent.
+In this page we also show the list of reviews of that specific movie and also a form where you can create more reviews.

 SearchMoviePage: